awsdocs/aws-kms-developer-guide/doc_source/monitoring-cloudwatch.md

 ### KMS imported key material expiration<a name="kms-events-expiration"></a>

 When you [import key material into a CMK](importing-keys.md), you can optionally specify a time at which the key material expires\.
 When the key material expires, AWS KMS deletes the key material and sends a corresponding event to CloudWatch Events\.
+AWS KMS generates this event on a best\-effort basis\.

 The following is an example of this event\.

 ```
 {